Pinellas County Criminal Defense

 Every Domestic Violence Case is Unique

-Don't rely solely on the advice of family members or friends.
-Speak with an experienced St. Petersburg / Clearwater defense lawyer before deciding on a course of action.
+Don’t rely solely on the advice of family members or friends.
+Speak with an experienced Clearwater / St. Petersburg Domestic Battery Attorney before deciding on a course of action.
 Take the time to meet with us to discuss the individual facts and circumstances of your case.